odrevet/music-box-tune-tracker/readme.md

                         side or 5 if two side
 ```

+the scad file can be use with [OpenScad](https://www.openscad.org) to create a .stl file to 3D print the record.

 # Convert .mid from musicboxmaniacs to .fpr

 The `maniacs_mid_to_fpr.py` program can convert .mid file from https://musicboxmaniacs.com/